CDA Fetches Rs 3.66 Blns From Auction Of Plots - UrduPoint

 CDA Fetches Rs 3.66 Blns From Auction Of Plots

-Capital Development Authority's (CDA) has earned Rs Rs.
-3.66 billion from three day's auction of residential and commercial plots in different developed sectors of the capital

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2019 ) :Capital Development Authority's (CDA) has earned Rs Rs.
+ISLAMABAD, Nov 3 (UrduPoint / Pakistan Point News - 3rd Nov, 2019 ) :Capital Development Authority's (CDA) has earned Rs.
 3.66 billion from three day's auction of residential and commercial plots in different developed sectors of the capital.

 During the three days auction held at Convention Center, CDA has auctioned total 30 plots.
 The CDA Authorities decided to exclude 14 commercial plots of different categories from auction as there planning parameter would be affected by Master Plan report which is in progress of approvals.